junxit/us-congress-bills-116/bill.md

   >     - **(A)** an increase in the technical capabilities of protégé firms; and
   >     - **(B)** an increase in the quantity and estimated value of prime contract and subcontract awards to protégé firms for the period covered by the report.
   > - **(g)** *Definitions* In this section:
+  > - **(g)** *Rule of construction* Nothing in this section shall be construed to limit, diminish, impair, or otherwise affect the authority of the Department to participate in any program carried out by or requiring approval of the Small Business Administration or adopt or follow any regulation or policy that the Administrator of the Small Business Administration may promulgate, except that, to the extent that any provision of this section (including subsection (h)) conflicts with any other provision of law, regulation, or policy, this section shall control.
+  > - **(h)** *Definitions* In this section:
   >   - **(1)** *Historically Black college or university* The term historically Black college or university means any of the historically Black colleges and universities referred to in section 2323 of title 10, United States Code, as in effect on March 1, 2018.
   >   - **(2)** *Mentor firm* The term mentor firm means a for-profit business concern that is not a small business concern that—
   >     - **(A)** has the ability to assist and commits to assisting a protégé to compete for Federal prime contracts and subcontracts; and